el-sapo/nft-metaverse-market/README.md

 ### Metadata
 Metadata for NFTs is still being standarized for different types of media files.
 Specifically for 3D model files, there is no standard defined.
 This makes it very difficult to parse this data and also query for this type of files.
 For this app I followed the Manifold metadata standard structure for GLB files.
+For this reason I added the "curated collections" switch in the search, so that you can direct searches to colletions that have a defined metadata stnadard that is compatible
 Here you can see an example:

 <img width="772" alt="Screen Shot 2022-08-07 at 11 25 10" src="https://user-images.githubusercontent.com/104182252/183295710-5f21ad81-d13f-4a1f-aa50-85728bcb8fab.png">